FrontendFreaks/Learn-ReactJS/README.md

 3. How do you feel after completing these challenges?
 Did reading the official ReactJS documentation make it easier to understand the technology?
 Share your experiences and learning journey on LinkedIn and Twitter using the hashtag #FrontendWithVishal to inspire others to learn from the official documentation too. 🤝🚀

+### Task 3:

+1. Did you understand how ReactJS renders components?
+Take a moment to explain the concepts of **Triggering** a render, **Rendering** the component, and **Committing** to the DOM in a LinkedIn post or Twitter thread with a helpful image.
+Don't forget to use the hashtag #frontendwithVishal.

+**NOTE:** Understanding how React components render will help you grasp advanced topics in ReactJS and make debugging your code much easier.
+So, this task is a must-do! 🤔👨‍💻

 ## Continue Fundamentals of ReactJS and Build Todo App

 - Preview of Todo App 📝